tayganr/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

       );
     ```

-4. From the top toolbar, select the **Discard all** button as we will not be saving this query.
+4. At the far right of the top toolbar, select the **Discard all** button as we will not be saving this query.
 When prompted, choose to **Discard changes**.

    ![The top toolbar menu is displayed with the Discard all button highlighted.](media/toptoolbar_discardall.png "Discarding all changes")

 ### Task 2: Populate the sale table

 >&#x1F534; **Note**: This task involves a long data loading activity (approximately 45 minutes in duration).
 Once you have triggered the pipeline, please continue to the next task.